MuhammedAsef/MuhammedAsef/README.md

 ### 🌐 muhammedasef.com

 My portfolio and blog, but mostly an excuse to run production infrastructure I'm fully responsible for.
-Self-hosted on a Debian VPS behind the 5-stage pipeline above.
+Self-hosted on a Ubuntu VPS behind the 5-stage pipeline above.

 Next.js 16 and TypeScript on the front, Prisma over PostgreSQL with Redis caching behind it, containerised with Docker and deployed through GitLab CI/CD.
 Includes internationalisation